powsybl/pypowsybl/docs/user_guide/security.rst

 Pypowsybl security analysis support operator strategies and remedial actions definition.
 You can define several types of actions by calling the add_XXX_action API.
 All actions need a unique id to be referenced later at the operator strategy creation stage.
-The following example define a switch closing action with id 'SwitchAction' on the switch with id 'S4VL1_BBS_LD6_DISCONNECTOR'.
+The following example defines a switch closing action with id 'SwitchAction' on the switch with id 'S4VL1_BBS_LD6_DISCONNECTOR'.

 .. doctest::
     :options: +NORMALIZE_WHITESPACE